thirdman/gulog/index.md

-This is a small desktop app that visualises your Gods Unchained combat log.

 ### 3 modes
 - Turns: Shows the cards played each turn.
 This is the most simplified mode, and is intended to allow you to quickly review what was played during the game.